skip to main content

 2018 Compensation Committee Chair

-Katherine is currently the Director of Human Resources at Koskie Minsky LLP.
+Katherine Mather is the Director of Human Resources at Koskie Minsky LLP.

-Katherine has been a member of TLOMA since 2011, has served on the Compensation Committee since 2015 and was the Chair of the committee in 2018 and 2019.
+Katherine has been an active member of TLOMA since 2011 and has served on the Compensation Committee since 2015, currently holding the position of Chair.

-In her spare time, Katherine enjoys wine tasting, golf, scuba diving and the company of friends and family.
+Outside of work, Katherine enjoys wine tasting, golfing, scuba diving, and spending quality time with friends and family.

 TLOMA - 2018 Conference and Trade Show